-Everything we see from the news to restaurant menus to advertisements have been framed.
-The people in charge of producing the media presents it with an angle; a frame.
-When it comes to things like advertisements, the framing is most likely going to be directed at a target audience.
+Everything we see, from the news, to restaurant menus, to advertisements have been framed.
+The people in charge of producing the media present it with an angle; a frame.
+When it comes to things like ads, the framing is most likely going to be directed at a target audience.

 For example, this ad here is targeted at people trying to save money or budget.
 The text, images and colours have all been used to frame the poster in a way that screams its affordability.
 Even the title “loose change menu” suggests that you wouldn’t even miss the money you spent to purchase the item.

-Despite one of their advertisements claiming all you need is a burger, Macca’s also uses framing to create a ‘perfect meal.’
-This advertising plants the image in peoples mind that they wont be satisfied until they have the full combo, burger, fries and a drink.
+Despite one of their advertisements claiming all you need is a burger, McDonalds also used framing to create a ‘perfect meal’.
+This advertising plants the image in peoples mind that they wont be satisfied until they have the full combo: burger, fries and a drink.

-We as individuals also develop our own way of framing things as we grow up.
+We as individuals also develop our own way of framing things as we grow up, this is called schema.
 This impacts how we perceive things. throughout childhood we begin to form little connections as we expand our knowledge and experience the world.
-Overtime repeating patterns stabilise in memory as association chains, kind of like a spiderweb.
-Our schema continues to develop and change as we fit new ideas into it.
+Over time, repeating patterns stabilise in memory as association chains, kind of like a spiderweb.
+Our schema continues to develop and change as we grown and fit new ideas into it.

-Let’s tie schema back to the Maccas ads.
-If I grew up going to Maccas with my family and only ever getting a burger on its own, I would probably be a lot less inclined to fall for the ‘perfect meal’ advertising and would rather feel satisfied with purchasing just the two dollar burger.
-On the other hand if most of the time I went to Maccas I got a meal, or, if I rarely went to Maccas, I would be much more inclined to fall for the framing techniques used in Macca’s advertising.
+Let’s tie schema back to the McDonalds ads.
+If I grew up going to Maccas with my family and only ever got a burger on its own, I would probably be a lot less inclined to fall for the ‘perfect meal’ advertising and would rather feel satisfied with purchasing just the two dollar burger.
+On the other hand if most of the time I went to Maccas I got a meal, or, if I rarely went to Maccas, I would be much more inclined to fall for the framing techniques used in the second Macca’s ad.